-The Winter term holidays are Martin Luther King Jr. Day (Monday, January 16th) and Presidents Day (Monday, February 20th).
+The Winter term holidays are Martin Luther King Jr. Day (Monday, January 20th) and Presidents Day (Monday, February 17th).

 Please note that LCC policy allows students with three or more finals on the same day to reschedule one of them.
 Sometimes final exams may be taken early because of medical or other concerns.